eReuse/workbench/docs/PXE_maker.md

 mkdir iso mnt ks
 ```

-Move the isos to `/var/lib/tftpboot/iso`:
+Move the iso to `/var/lib/tftpboot/iso`:
 ```
 mv ~/eReuseOS-7.1a4.iso iso
-mv ~/lubuntu-16.04.1-desktop-i386.iso iso
 ```

 Make the dir to mount the eReuseOS iso.
-These are the folders that will be shared on network:
+This is the folder that will be shared on network:
 ```
 mkdir mnt/eReuse_image/
-mkdir mnt/Ubuntu_image/
 ```

 Now edit `/etc/fstab` to mount it when server starts: